AbhiHooda/DataStrctureAndAlgorithms/C And C++ Concepts Notes/Functions.md

 		fun(t);
 	}

-	Takeaway : When a structure is passed by valueeven it is having an array, it will be passed by value not address.
+	Takeaway : When a structure is passed by value even it is having an array, it will be passed by value not address.

 Notes:
 	References are internally created using pointer which support implecit referencing and dereferencing, code may behave like a monolithic program(compiler dependent).